 What Do Fellows Do?

 The Fellows’ day-to-day activities will involve assisting Center researchers with their ongoing projects through literature reviews, data collection, and data analysis.
 Fellows will also receive training in basic statistical software.

 Fellows will be assigned a mentor from the Center’s senior research team who best matches their specific interests.
 The mentors will help develop and hone their skills, introduce them to topical policy issues, and offer guidance on academic and career goals and opportunities.

 The Center will provide an orientation session for the Fellows to introduce them to our work, and we will sponsor a lunchtime speaker series on retirement security and careers in research and public service.
-The speaker series is open to any interested undergraduates and will take place in the Hovey House Library:

 Who Is Eligible?